ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 |11 |In signature and message and cert                 | Label in message, public keys are in combined cert
 | ---------------------------------------------- | ------------------------------------------------------ |

-Fig. 2: Spectrum of artifacts
+Fig. 2: Artifact locations depending on the hybrid signature type

-Under a concatenation combiner, the artifacts and therefore validity of the message depends on the message itself unless keys are provisioned in a combined certificate (as in option cases 3 and 4).
+Under a concatenation combiner in option case 2, the artifacts lie within the message, and therefore validity of the message
+>NB: what's validity of a message? do you mean signautre?
+>BH: No, I mean message.
+I.e. that pointing out that it is circular reasoning to base the validity of the message on the message...
+> I added more discussion

+depends on the message itself.
+Option cases 3 and 4 solve this circular dependancy by provisioning keys in a combined certificate.
 Option case 1 provides the weakest guarantees of hybrid identification, as there are no prescribed artifacts.

 The artifact guarantees provided by a nesting combiner are similar to those provided by